+Professional writers and amateurs alike use mind mapping.
 Mind mapping is incredibly prevalent within university by PhD students.
 Fiction authors also use these to spark ideas for children’s books, thrillers and more.

 You can outline or mind map a blog post, a book chapter or even to brainstorm a character.

 If you let your internal editor censor your writing during its first draft, you’ll never move beyond the first 100 words.

 Stopping to edit yourself interrupts the flow of your writing session.
 Get the words on paper, and then go back and revise.

 Edit in the afternoon.

 34. Write For One Reader

 Does your audience scare you?